Daniel Libeskind belongs to a category of architects who are easy to caricature.

 He kept returning to museums, memorials, and civic wounds because he believed architecture could register loss without being defeated by it.
 Even when the buildings are contested, that ambition gives them their force.

-Libeskind did not merely design memorable forms.
-He asked architecture to remember.
+Libeskind designed memorable forms because he asked architecture to remember.